 RoHS Guide in Electronics: RoHS, WEEE and Lead-Free FAQ

-If you are in Electronics Industry, Electronics Assembly and Manufacturing or Electronics Rework / repairing then you must have heard of RoHS, WEEE and Lead-Free.
+If you are in Electronics Industry, PCB Assembly and Manufacturing or Electronics Rework / repairing then you must have heard of RoHS, WEEE and Lead-Free.
 In this Guide, we will learn:

 - What is RoHS (Restriction of Hazardous Substances)?